 - Under a services agreement, Horsham District Council provides support services to Horsham District Homes Limited, these are included in administration costs.
 Amounts owed to Horsham District Council in respect of these services are included in trade creditors. - Horsham District Homes Limited is 100% owned by Horsham District Council.
-During the year to 31 March 2022 Horsham District Council had paid up 225,000 shares at £1 each, and 275,000 were unpaid but have been paid up subsequent to the balance sheet date, as set out in note 10 to the financial statements..
+During the year to 31 March 2023 Horsham District Council had paid up 500,000 shares at £1 each.